-- 1 From a sonar view, pause the sonar display (Pausing and Resuming the Sonar Display, page 83). - 2 Hold the arrow key in the direction of the scrolling sonar to view the history. - 3 Select BACK to exit history and resume sonar scrolling.
+- From a sonar view, pause the sonar display ([Pausing and Resuming the Sonar Display, page 98](#)). - Swipe or drag the screen in the direction of the scrolling sonar to view the history. - Select ► to exit history and resume sonar scrolling.